ArefShojaei/Lite-PHP/README.md

 ```

 ### DD
-> This helper lets you to dump and die an Array in Browser as Client
+> Dumps and dies an Array in browser

 > Note : You don't need to load the helper, Because the helper has loaded !